Welcome to Shoals: Life on Appledore Island Appledore Island is a near-pristine, coastal environment, and

 and facilities support to keep our island campus and waterfront running

 safely and smoothly.
-Our pictures, panoramas and movies tell our story or TAKE A VIRTUAL TOUR!
+Our pictures, panoramas and movies tell our story.
 The

 terrain on Appledore is rugged and the weather is subject to sudden

 changes.
 All participants should have modest agility and be prepared to

 assist (within each person's own capabilities) with community tasks on

 "food run" and "change-over" days, as well as pitch-in with the general

 upkeep of dining and res hall common areas. *See the wind turbine being constructed! (ppt).

 Listen to our students talk about life on Appledore Island!
 ALL program participants are housed two or four to a room in four modern dormitories with washroom facilities in each dorm.
 When high school programs are in session on Appledore, boys and girls live in separate dorms, and teaching assistants serve as "RAs" in each dorm.
 Shoals does not provide linens (except for Adult and Family Education programs).
 Dorm quiet hours are from 10pm to 7am; high school student curfew is 10pm.
 Fresh water is at a premium, so showers are limited, but salt water bathing is encouraged.
 Showers are located in Kiggins Commons.
 Our infirmary and administrative offices are located in Hamilton House.
 All Shoals staff have received basic first aid and CPR training; a doctor and/or nurse is available on our neighboring island, Star Island.